 As the junction between an electrical source and your product, connectors are crucial elements that can make or break the user experience.
 They also happen to be highly susceptible to damage.
+If a connector will regularly or potentially be splashed, sprayed or submerged in water, the right mating components and overmolding must be in place to achieve an acceptable IP rating.
+Otherwise, moisture will get trapped inside the connector and corrode the shields and conductors, or cause impedance and shorting.

-Humidity is one of the top three causes of connector failure.
+Without waterproof electrical connectors, humidity is one of the top three causes of connector failure.
 Even matter as fine as water vapor, which exists all around us, can lead to corrosion and contact resistance, which will result in voltage drop, power loss, heat generation and other serious issues.
 This is why we adamantly recommend some degree of waterproofing via overmolded cable assemblies.

 Overmolding permanently bonds the wire and connector into a single impenetrable piece to prevent moisture or dust from reaching contacts and causing oxidation or corrosion.
 However, a water-tight barrier isn’t the only advantage of an overmolded connector.
 Depending on the material, product designers can address all three of the top causes of connector failure.